Shellman, Georgia

 Shellman is a city in Randolph County, Georgia, United States.
-The population was 1,083 at the 2010 census.
+As of the 2020 census, Shellman had a population of 861.
 Buildings in the commercial center have been designated as an historic district and listed in 1985 on the National Register of Historic Places.

 Geography

 Shellman is located at (31.758473, -84.612731).

 According to the United States Census Bureau, the city has a total area of 3.2 sqmi, all land.

 History

 Shellman was incorporated in 1883.
 It was originally named Ward, in honor of John P. Ward, whose vision helped to bring the South-Western Rail Road to the area and to place a depot in the spot that would become the center of the town.

-Only two years later, the name of the town was changed to Shellman, in honor of Major R. F. Shellman, General Traffic Manager of the Central of Georgia Railroad.
+Only two years later, the name of the town was changed to Shellman, in honor of Major R. F. Shellman, general traffic manager of the Central of Georgia Railroad.
 Major Shellman was a promoter of the young town and a donor to the construction of its new school, the Shellman Institute.

 The Shellman Historic District is listed on the National Register of Historic Places.

-The history of Shellman is extensively documented in two documents published by the Randolph County Georgia Historical Society :
+The history of Shellman is extensively recorded in two documents published by the Randolph County Georgia Historical Society :